 The investment programme is a proposal for new rail, road and waterway projects and their impacts submitted by the Finnish Transport Infrastructure Agency.
-The first investment programme was prepared for the period 2022–2029 and it is part of the implementation of the National Transport System Plan (Transport 12).
+The latest investment programme was prepared for the period 2023–2030 and it is part of the implementation of the National Transport System Plan (Transport 12).
 Finnish Parliament will decide on the implementation of the development projects listed in the investment programme.

 What is included in the investment programme?

 Only the projects on which no funding decision has yet been made are included in the investment programme.

 The investment programme includes development projects, major renovation projects and project packages as well as small-scale projects to improve basic transport infrastructure.
 Projects funded with EU support or jointly with urban regions or the business community are also included in the programme.